lh3/bwa/README.md

 sequence reads up to 100bp, while the rest two for longer sequences ranged from 70bp to 1Mbp.
-BWA-MEM and BWA-SW share similar features such as the support of long reads and chimeric alignment, but BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate.
+BWA-MEM and BWA-SW share similar features such as the support of long reads and chimeric alignment, but BWA-MEM, which is the latest, is generally recommended as it is faster and more accurate.
 BWA-MEM also has better performance than BWA-backtrack for 70-100bp Illumina reads.